lammps/lammps/doc/src/minimize.rst

 configuration should approximate a critical point for the objective function (see below), which may or may not be a local minimum.

-The minimization algorithm used is set by the :doc:`min\_style
-<min_style>` command.
-Other options are set by the :doc:`min\_modify
-<min_modify>` command.
-Minimize commands can be interspersed with
-:doc:`run <run>` commands to alternate between relaxation and dynamics.
+The minimization algorithm used is set by the :doc:`min_style <min_style>` command.
+Other options are set by the :doc:`min_modify <min_modify>` command.
+Minimize commands can be interspersed with :doc:`run <run>` commands to alternate between relaxation and dynamics.
 The minimizers bound the distance atoms move in one iteration, so that you can relax systems with highly overlapped atoms (large energies and forces) by pushing the atoms off of each other.

 Alternate means of relaxing a system are to run dynamics with a small or :doc:`limited timestep <fix_nve_limit>`.
 Or dynamics can be run using :doc:`fix viscous <fix_viscous>` to impose a damping force that slowly drains all kinetic energy from the system.
-The :doc:`pair\_style soft <pair_soft>` potential can be used to un-overlap atoms while running dynamics.
+The :doc:`pair_style soft <pair_soft>` potential can be used to un-overlap atoms while running dynamics. un-overlap atoms while running dynamics.

 Note that you can minimize some atoms in the system while holding the